arinWald/GOTY-Platform/README.md

  - F3 Start from the beginning of the current level
  - F5 Save the current player and camera position
  - F6 Load the saved player and camera position
- - F9 View colliders / logic
+ - F9 View colliders / logic / path
  - F10 God Mode(more speed, fly enabled and can't die)
+ - F11 FPS Cap (30 / 60 FPS)

 ## Developers